cafo678/vb_Merge_Tool/README.md

 - *000294vb2.txt*
 - *ecc*

+The tool is ready for work with most of FFVII Remake files, but can be that it needs to be adpted to other files.

 **How to adapt the tool to your needs**
 - Open the .sln
 - Change the following 2 variables: